National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/practices.md

   Claims data, such as CMS, can serve as an alternative source of mortality data within enrollment periods, but limits the study population to those with Medicare for whom CMS data are available.
   This may be undesirable as that population may not be representative of the study population of interest.
 * Analyses of patients with Long COVID.
-  The U09.9 diagnosis code for Long COVID was launched in late 2021; its use was not immediately adopted among all data partners in the enclave[cite], and its rate of uptake across sites varied.
+  The U09.9 diagnosis code for Long COVID was launched in late 2021; its use was not immediately adopted among all data partners in the enclave [@pfaff_2023a], and its rate of uptake across sites varied.
-  Efforts have been expended to creatively identify patients in the Enclave who might have Long COVID but who lack a U09.9 diagnosis code, including computable phenotypes.[cite]
+  Efforts have been expended to creatively identify patients in the Enclave who might have Long COVID but who lack a U09.9 diagnosis code, including computable phenotypes [@pfaff_2023a].

 There are others, and we welcome suggestions to add to either list.